 Every State's Unemployment Claims Since COVID-19 Shut the Economy Down

-Five million Americans filed for unemployment last week, bringing the total number of new jobless claims in the last month to over 20 million.
+The continuing economic slowdown in the United States has resulted in another weekly surge of jobless claims, with more than 4 million Americans filing for unemployment last week.
+Since mid-March, over 24 million Americans have filed for unemployment, effectively wiping out all employment gains of the last decade in only five weeks.

-The latest round of layoffs is the continuation of a month-long trend, one that began in earnest days after President Donald Trump officially declared a national emergency on March 13, 2020.
-The increasing number of claims is a sure sign the U.S. is heading into an unemployment crisis of historic proportions.
-According to estimates released by Economic Policy Institute, a nonpartisan think tank, the unemployment rate may hit nearly 16% by July — higher than at any time since the Great Depression.
+The increasing number of claims is a sure sign the U.S. is facing an unemployment crisis of historic proportions.
+According to some estimates, the latest jobless claims suggest the unemployment rate could be nearing 20%, higher than at any time since the Great Depression.

-As the number of jobless claims continues to surge with each passing week, 24/7 Wall St. compiled a state-by-state review of jobless claims.
-Every state has shed tens or hundreds of thousands of jobs over the four weeks beginning on March 15 — amounting to anywhere from 5% to more than 20% of the state’s total labor force.
-Over the most recent week of data, April 5 to April 11, unemployment claims were anywhere from 8 to 76 times higher than they were in the same week last year, depending on the state.
+As the number of jobless claims continues to surge with each passing week, 24/7 Wall St. has been compiling a state-by-state review of jobless claims.
+Job losses by state range from the tens of thousands to the millions over the five weeks beginning on March 15, amounting to anywhere from 6% to more than 25% of a state’s total labor force.
+Over the most recent week of data, April 12 to April 18, unemployment claims were anywhere from five to 86 times what they were in the same week last year, depending on the state.

 Click here to see every state’s unemployment claims since COVID-19 shut the economy down